Art, History, and Architecture in Savannah

 Telfair Museums offers a unique understanding of Savannah’s place in our collective American past through art, history, and architecture.
 Mary Telfair’s 19th-century vision has uplifted the people of this city and beyond for more than a century.
 Her legacy continues to inspire.

 Located in Savannah’s Historic District, Telfair Museums is comprised of three unique sites.
 Tickets include a visit to all three sites and are valid for one week from time of purchase.

 - Designed by architect Moshe Safdie, winner of an AIA Gold Medal.

 - Consists of 7,500+ square feet of gallery space.

-- Boasts 220-seat auditorium, community gallery, technology gallery, education studios, sculpture terraces, and interactive ArtZeum.
+- Boasts 220-seat auditorium, community gallery, education studios, and sculpture terraces.

 - Houses the Kirk Varnedoe Collection, including works by Jasper Johns, Chuck Close, Roy Lichtenstein, Jeff Koons, Robert Rauschenberg, Cecily Brown, Frank Stella, Kiki Smith, and Richard Avedon.

 - Designed by William Jay in neoclassical Regency style.

 - Completed in 1819 as a residence for Alexander Telfair.